SarahX/full-stack-employee-guide/README.md

 # Full-stack-employee-guide
 Want to be a full stack employee?
 Have fun looking through these resources.
 And best of all, everything listed here is free (as in free pizza).
+Feel free to make changes.

 Inspired by, amongst all things, this Medium post: https://medium.com/@chrismessina/the-full-stack-employee-ed0db089f0a1